I love home meal delivery.

 Purple Carrot meals usually have about 516 calories per serving or per person.
 These plant-based dinners are extremely lean and nutritious, so they’re easy to recommend!

-(Of course, this depends greatly on the current menu, your selections, and any specialty additions you might make to your subscription.)
+(Of course, this depends greatly on the current menu, your selections, and any special additions you might make to your subscription.)

 If you want to use it for weight loss, just make sure you’re leaving enough room in your diet for those dinner meals!
 If you’re just curious about the calories, hopefully this answered your question and I hope you enjoy the service!

-Head on over to Purple Carrot to get your first box.
+Head on over to Purple Carrot to get your first box, or read about the calories in Hungryroot — which is probably the best Purple Carrot alternative.

 Hope this helps, everyone!